 How to contact strategic buyers…

 The system promotes better results, faster.
-By targeting buyers more efficiently and with increased scope, MNA Direct enables M&A firms to attract a higher number of interested parties, increasing competition between target buyers and facilitating an accelerated process.
+By targeting buyers more efficiently and with increased scope, Divest Merge Acquire attracts a higher number of interested parties, increasing competition between target buyers and facilitating an accelerated process.
 Higher competition between parties with a strategic interest leads to the best possible results: higher prices and improved conversion/success rates.

 4. Combination of the above, simultaneously